What Is MCP and How It’s Making Developers’ Lives Easier Inside the IDE

 To avoid confusion, it’s important to clearly understand where the MCP Server is used — and where it is not.

-The Falcon MCP Server is used inside IDEs, where developers already write and review code.
+The IZ MCP Server is used inside IDEs, where developers already write and review code.

 It works with IDE-based chat tools, such as Copilot-style chat experiences available in environments like VS Code.